-- F. Bilingual Pay Qualified employees who meet the criteria shall be paid five percent (5%) of their base hourly rate of pay in addition to other compensation.
+- G.H.
+Bilingual Pay Qualified employees who meet the criteria shall be paid five percent (5%) of their base hourly rate of pay in addition to other compensation.
 Human Resources will have written and oral tests designed and administered to test for qualifications.
 The qualifications will cover the more routine foreign language requirements in filling out crime reports, interviewing suspects and witnesses, and responding to the public on matters relating to an incident or other police action. - 1.
 The languages included will be Spanish, Vietnamese and American Sign Language.
 Additional languages may be approved at the discretion of the Chief of Police. - 2.
 Authorization of qualified employees for bilingual compensation will be based on the following: - a.
 A need for the employee to use the language in the City to support the implementation of police operations. - b.
-At the discretion of the Chief of Police, the number of employees qualified in each category may be limited based on department needs.
+At the discretion of the Chief of Police, the number of employees qualified in each category may be limited based on department needs. - c.

-- c.
 Successful completion of tests authorized by the Chief of Police will be required to qualify for bilingual pay for any of the languages.
-Retesting may be done on an annual basis. - 3.
+Retesting may be done on an annual basis The City reserves the right to re-test at the Chief of Police's discretion [City19] [City21], no more frequently than once every 12-months. - 3.
 The parties agree, to the extent permitted by law, the compensation in this section is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(4) and Section 571.1(b)(3) Bilingual Premium.

-G. Holidays
+H.I.
+Holidays

-- 1. Holiday In-Lieu Pay Employees represented by the Association and actively employed by the City, in addition to other compensation, shall be paid each biweekly payroll one twenty-sixth (1/26) of the total one hundred (100) holiday hours earned for the year. - 2.
-Holidays Worked Employees who are required to work on a recognized City holiday shall receive Holiday Pay in addition to the Holiday In-Lieu Pay set forth above equal to fifty percent (50%) of their regular rate of pay for all time actually worked from 12:00 a.m. through 11:59 p.m. on the recognized holiday.
+1. Holiday In-Lieu Pay - Employees represented by the Association and actively employed by the City, in addition to other compensation, shall be paid each biweekly payroll one twenty-sixth (1/26) of the total one hundred (100) holiday hours earned for the year.
+Effective the pay period following City Council approval of this 2020-2023 MOU, employees shall be paid each biweekly payroll one twenty-sixth (1/26) of the total one hundred and twenty (120) holiday hours earned for the year.

+2. Holidays Worked - Employees who are required to work on a recognized City holiday shall receive Holiday Pay in addition to the Holiday In-Lieu Pay set forth above equal to fifty percent (50%) of their regular rate of pay for all time actually worked from 12:00 a.m. through 11:59 p.m. on the recognized holiday.